 This is the risk arising from uncertain future interest rates.

-The Company's financial assets mainly consist of installment contract receivables, cash and cash equivalents and cash investments.
+The Group’s financial assets mainly consist of installment contracts receivable, contract assets, notes receivable, cash and cash equivalents and short-term and long-term investments and other receivables.
 Interest rates on these assets are fixed at their inception and are therefore not subject to fluctuations in interest rates.

-For the financial liabilities, the Company only has commercial papers which bear fixed interest rates.
+For the financial liabilities, the Group only has commercial papers which bear fixed interest rates.
 Thus, these are not exposed to fluctuations in interest rates.

 This is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Financial instruments which are measured at fair value are subject to market risk.

-The available-for-sale investments are exposed to market risk.
+The financial assets at FVOCI are exposed to market risk.
 There is a risk for a decline in the value due to changes in the market.
-The exposure, however, is negligible because the amount of the said investment is insignificant as compared to the financial assets of the Company.
+The exposure, however, is negligible because the amount of the said investment is insignificant as compared to the financial assets of the Group.

-This is the current and prospective risk to earnings or capital from a company's inability to meet its obligations when they become due without incurring unacceptable losses.
-The Company's treasury has a well-monitored funding and settlement management plan.
-The following is the liquidity risk management framework maintained by the Company:
+This is the current and prospective risk to earnings or capital from the Group’s inability to meet its obligations when they become due without incurring unacceptable losses.
+The Group’s treasury has a wellmonitored funding and settlement management plan.
+The following is the liquidity risk management framework maintained by the Group:

-Asset- Liability Management: Funding sources are substantially from short term borrowings.
+Asset-Liability Management: Funding sources pertain to short-term borrowings.
 Funding sources are abundant and provide a competitive cost advantage.
-The Company also holds financial assets for which there is a liquid market and are, therefore, readily saleable to meet liquidity needs.
+The Group also holds financial assets for which there is a liquid market and are, therefore, readily saleable to meet liquidity needs.

-Conservative/ Liability Structure: Funding is widely diversified.
+Conservative/Liability Structure: Funding is widely diversified.
 There is little reliance on wholesale funding services or other credit sensitive fund providers.
-The Company accesses funding across a diverse range of markets and counterparties.
+The Group accesses funding across a diverse range of markets and counter parties.

-Excess Liquidity: The Company maintains considerable excess liquidity to meet a broad range of potential cash outflows from business needs including financial obligations.
+Excess Liquidity: The Group maintains considerable excess liquidity to meet a broad range of potential cash outflows from business needs including financial obligations.

-Funding Flexibility: The Company has an objective to maintain a balance between continuity of funding and flexibility through the use of commercial papers.
+Funding Flexibility: The Group has an objective to maintain a balance between continuity of funding and flexibility through the use of commercial papers.

-The Company is also exposed to risks which are beyond financial:
+The Group is also exposed to risks which are beyond financial as follows:

-The Company's land banking consists of lots held for future development of its condominium projects and lot/s intended for lease.
-Having enough and diversified land banking is important to support the sustainability of the Company's business.
-The Company may be exposed to risks because of the possible changes in the value of these lots due to market circumstances which may result in impairment or decline in rental rate levels.
+The Group’s land banking consists of parcels of land wherein some lots are being leased while awaiting the development of the Group’s condominium projects.
+Having enough and diversified land banking is important to support the sustainability of the Group’s business.
+The Group may be exposed to risks because of the possible changes in the value of these lots due to market circumstances which may result in impairment or decline in rental rate levels.

-The Company currently has prime lots held for future development which are located in the different areas of Metro Manila.
-The management also is in continuous study and research on the possible land acquisition which will depend on the needs of the Company and negotiations with prospective sellers.
-For the land value changes and decline, the Company continues to be cautious in buying new properties by conducting studies of appraisal and conditions of the property within the vicinity.
+The Group currently has prime lots for future development and/or investment properties which are located in the different areas of Metro Manila and Cavite.
+The management also is in continuous study and research on the possible land acquisition which will depend on the need of the Group and negotiations with prospective sellers.
+For the land value changes and decline, the Group continues to be cautious in buying new properties by conducting studies on appraisal and conditions of the property within the vicinity.

 Property Development and Construction

-Construction of a condominium project starts from the planning and securing of permits, to the development or construction of the project and to the delivery or turnover of the units to the buyers.
-The construction of a project involves an average of three to four years to complete the building.
-During this period of time, the Company may be exposed to the following risks:
+Construction of a condominium project starts from the planning and securing of permits to the development or construction of the project and to the delivery or turnover of the units to the buyers.
+The construction to completion of a project averages three to four years.
+During this period of time, the Group may be exposed to the following risks:

 delays or longer than expected time of securing necessary licenses, permits and approvals from different government agencies or neighborhood;

-possible increase in the cost of materials and labor which will impact pricing and cost;
+possible increase in the cost of materials and labor which will impact pricing and costing;

 delay in the delivery of the project.

-These risks are managed by the Company by having:
+These risks are managed by the Group by having:

 well-planned and carefully-phased project development with a reasonable timetable;